openvinotoolkit/openvino/docs/gapi/kernel_api.md

 Kernel may accept values of any type, and G-API dynamic types are handled in a special way.
 All other types are opaque to G-API and passed to kernel in `outMeta()` or in execution callbacks as-is.

 Kernel's return value can only be of G-API dynamic type – `cv::GMat`, `cv::GScalar`, or `cv::GArray<T>`.
-If an operation has more than one output, it should be wrapped into an s`td::tuple<>` (which can contain only mentioned G-API types).
+If an operation has more than one output, it should be wrapped into an `std::tuple<>` (which can contain only mentioned G-API types).
 Arbitrary-output-number operations are not supported.

-Once a kernel is defined, it can be used in pipelines with special, G-API-supplied method `::on()`.
+Once a kernel is defined, it can be used in pipelines with special, G-API-supplied method `on()`.
 This method has the same signature as defined in kernel, so the following code is a perfectly legal construction:

 ```cpp
 cv::GMat in;
 cv::GMat out = GFilter2D::on(/* GMat    */  in,